Sr Technical Writer

 script compiles the application into a single directory containing all of the JavaScript code, images, styles, and HTML files.
 With the assets in a single location, you can deploy to a web server with minimal configuration.

-If you are using Ubuntu version 16.04 or below, we recommend you upgrade to a more latest version since Ubuntu no longer provides support for these versions.
-This collection of guides will help you in upgrading your Ubuntu version.
+This tutorial is compatible with Ubuntu 18.04, 20.04, 22.04, 24.04, and 25.04.
+If you are using Ubuntu version 16.04 or below, we recommend you upgrade to a more recent version since Ubuntu no longer provides support for these versions.
+You can refer to this official Ubuntu LTS Upgrade Guide for more information.

 To follow this tutorial, you will need: